gitlabhq/gitlabhq/doc/user/project/description_templates.md

 ## Using the templates

-Let's take for example that you have created the file `.gitlab/issue_templates/bug.md`.
+Let's take for example that you've created the file `.gitlab/issue_templates/Bug.md`.
-This will enable the `bug` dropdown option when creating or editing issues.
-When `bug` is selected, the content from the `bug.md` template file will be copied to the issue description field.
+This will enable the `Bug` dropdown option when creating or editing issues.
+When `Bug` is selected, the content from the `Bug.md` template file will be copied to the issue description field.
+The 'Reset template' button will discard any changes you made after picking the template and return it to its initial status.

 ![Description templates](img/description_templates.png)